SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: Appendix

 \subsection{Analysis of Sentence-level Properties after Eviction}

-Fig.\ref{fig:sentence2} compares the reasoning behavior of different KV eviction strategies on AIME-24, LiveCodeBench, and MATH-500 using R1-Qwen-7B.
-We set the KV budget to 2220 (20\%), 2000 (28\%), 1024 (30\%)for both R-KV and SkipKV on each dataset, under which SkipKV attains the same accuracy as FullKV.
+Fig. \ref{fig:sentence2} compares the reasoning behavior of different KV eviction strategies on AIME-24, LiveCodeBench, and MATH-500 using R1-Qwen-7B.
+We set the KV budget to 2220 (20\%), 2000 (28\%), 1024 (30\%) for both R-KV and SkipKV on each dataset, under which SkipKV attains the same accuracy as FullKV.
 The top row of the figure illustrates the fraction of non-execution thoughts, reflecting the frequency of unnecessary re-validation steps, while the bottom row reports the proportion of high-similarity sentences, which indicate repetitive reasoning patterns.

-As discussed in Observations 4 and 5 in §\ref{sec:method}, the contrast between correct and incorrect samples reveals that non-executable and redundant reasoning tends to accumulate more heavily in incorrect generations.
-Across both panels, SkipKV effectively narrows this gap between correct and incorrect samples, reducing the generation of unnecessary or repetitive thoughts in both cases.
-Quantitatively, SkipKV generates approximately $4\times$ and $8\times$ fewer non-execution thoughts in correct and incorrect generations compared to FullKV, and further surpasses SEAL by $1.8\times$ and $1.3\times$, respectively.
-In addition, SkipKV lowers the variance of the non-execution-thought ratio across samples, benefiting from its sample-wise adaptive steering mechanism.
-Although R-KV aims to remove redundant tokens, it only reduces similar sentences in incorrect answers by up to 11 \%, whereas SkipKV—explicitly designed to target redundant sentences—consistently achieves over $2\times$ greater reduction.
+As discussed in Observations 4 and 5 in §\ref{sec:method}, comparing correct and incorrect samples reveals that non-executable and redundant reasoning accumulates more heavily in incorrect generations.
+SkipKV effectively narrows this gap, reducing unnecessary and repetitive thoughts in both cases.
+Quantitatively, SkipKV generates approximately $4\times$ and $8\times$ fewer non-execution thoughts in correct and incorrect generations compared to FullKV, and further outperforms SEAL by $1.8\times$ and $1.3\times$, respectively.

+Moreover, SkipKV reduces the variance of the non-execution-thought ratio across samples, enabled by its sample-wise adaptive steering mechanism.
+Empirically, applying an initial steering strength $\alpha_0=1.0$ reduces the number of non-execution thoughts from a wide range (up to $\sim$1000) to a controlled range (up to $\sim$50).
+With $\gamma=0.02$, the resulting $\alpha_t \in [1,2]$ remains within a safe regime identified in prior work~\cite{chen2025seal}, while enabling dynamic, sample-dependent adjustment based on the evolving generation.

+We also observed that, although R-KV aims to remove redundant tokens, it only reduces similar sentences in incorrect answers by up to 11\%, whereas SkipKV—explicitly designed to target redundant sentences—consistently achieves over $2\times$ greater reduction.
 Overall, SkipKV demonstrates a clear advantage in maintaining concise, execution-oriented reasoning under constrained KV budgets.